For a printable pdf of this click here.

 People with COVID-19 have had a wide range of symptoms reported – from no symptoms to severe illness.

-Fever, cough, congestion, runny nose, fatigue, chills, muscle pain, sore throat, shortness of breath, and a new loss of taste or small can occur 2–14 days after exposure.
+Fever, cough, congestion, runny nose, fatigue, chills, muscle pain, sore throat, shortness of breath, headache, chest pain, or a new loss of taste or small can occur 2–14 days after exposure.
 Some patients experience nausea, vomiting, or diarrhea.

 Symptoms which require immediate emergency medical care include difficulty breathing, continuous pressure or pain in the chest, an inability to awaken or to stay awake, a new onset of confusion, and a blue tinge in the face or lips.